MDEGroup/MNB_SourceCode/README.md

 # Dataset and experiments

-This [link](https://drive.google.com/drive/folders/197LCCfBTcpbqqaPfxO4C8V0t3f-XFnKT) contains the dataset used in the evaluation as well as the results in CSV format
+This [link](https://drive.google.com/drive/folders/197LCCfBTcpbqqaPfxO4C8V0t3f-XFnKT) contains all the datasets used in the evaluation as well as the results in CSV format

-As discussed in the paper, we have build three different dataset by variating the number of files used in the training phase i.e., 10, 50, and 100:
+As discussed in the paper, we have build three different dataset by variating the number of files used in the training phase i.e., 10, 50, and 100.
+The structure is the following:

 ```
+evaluation

 results
     .
-    |--- validation_100/       		It contains the results for the 10 README files
+    |--- validation_100/            It contains the results for the 10 README files and the list of repositories used as query
     |
-    |--- validation_50/				The ten-folder structure for the 50 README files
+    |--- validation_50/             It contains the results for the 50 README files and the list of repositories used as query
     |
-    |--- validation_10/   			The ten-folder structure for the 10 README files
+    |--- validation_10/             It contains the results for the 50 README files and the list of repositories used as query

 evaluation structure
     .
     |--- ten_folder_100.rar/            The ten-folder structure for the 100 ReadMe
     |
     |--- ten_folder_50.rar/             The ten-folder structure for the 50 ReadMe
     |
     |--- ten_folder_10.rar/             The ten-folder structure for the 10 ReadMe

 ```